chanmix51/elcaro/documentation/article.md

     <li>Age: <?php echo $employee['age'] ?>.</li>

 Refresh the page, it should now display something like `Age: 27 years 11 mons 2 days.`.
-This is the raw output of Postgresql's `age()` function.
+This is the raw output of PostgreSQL's `age()` function.
 Since Pomm does not know how to interpret this, it converts it as a string.
 It is possible to extend our entity's definition in adding the type of this new virtual column to make it handled by the converter system when it exists:

 ```php
 <?php // lib/ElCaro/Company/EmployeeMap.php